otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-meta-frameworks-and-development-workflow.md

 }
 ```

+4. Change the `path` value from `"path": "./node_modules/cz-conventional-changelog"` to `"path": "cz-conventional-changelog"`

 ## ESLint

 **ESLint** is a popular open-source tool that analyses and reports patterns found in **JavaScript** code.
 It is a linter that checks code for common mistakes and enforces a consistent coding style.